 The landholder provisions operate on certain thresholds being satisfied before an acquisition of an interest in a landholder gives rise to a liability to duty and a requirement to lodge an acquisition statement.

 Before completing and lodging a statement, you should fully consider our landholder information and the various rulings issued by the Commissioner.
-The interactive SmartForm version of this acquisition statement will also assist in determining whether it needs to be lodged and duty paid.
+The online lodgement form will also assist in determining whether it needs to be lodged and duty paid.